archesproject/arches-dev-training/slides/12-module-09.md

 ---

+## Adding basemaps from external services (demo)

+---

+## Map tiles

+- **Not to be confused with Arches `tiles`**
+- On the web, map data is usually served up in tiles
+- Tiles are squares of a map prepared for a certain resolution meant to fit together
+- Tiles are nice because they allow a client to load just the map they need
+- Traditionally, map tiles on the web were images (raster)

+---

 ## Vector Tiles

-- Vector tiles are a concept as well as a spec purpose fit for this concept
-- conceptually, vector tiles are a way of serving up map data as vectors, sub-divided into "tiles"
+- Vector tiles are map tiles that contain vector data
-- traditionally, map tiles on the web were images
 - [Mapbox created a spec](https://www.mapbox.com/vector-tiles/specification/) (now widely adopted, including by Esri) to provide highly compressed vector tiles
 - Mapbox Gl JS was built to work with Vector tiles (though it can also display raster tiles)
+- Vector tiles are great for web maps because they:
+    - are highly compressed
+    - can be styled on the client
+    - allow for interactivity
+    - are tiles! (lightweight, cacheable, well-defined)
 - You can find a list of [great tools for working with vector tiles here](https://github.com/mapbox/awesome-vector-tiles)

 ---